NJona/codesphere-test-task/README.md

 I used CSS Modules for this application, to encapsulate CSS styles within a specific component, preventing them from clashing with other styles in the application.

+### Test

+As a proof of work for testing the application i created a simple test to check if all workspaces are listed correctly.
+For this I used the react-testing-library with Jest.
+Fetching the workspaces is mocked with msw.

+Because this is only a test task, i didn't create tests for the other functionality, e.g.

+- open modal
+- create workspace
+- delete workspace

 ## Problems

 ### CORS